Guyana profile - Media

-The government operates radio services and a TV channel.
-Private TV stations freely criticise the government.
+The government operates radio stations and a TV network.

 - Guyana Chronicle - government-owned daily